-How do I get ready for my trip?
+How do I get ready for travel to Belize?

->

-> Read this section when you sign up, don’t wait until the last minute to get ready, you might find you won’t have enough time.
+Read this section when you sign up, don’t wait until the last minute to get ready, you might find you won’t have enough time.

 Passports are required for travel to Belize.
 For an application, contact the U.S. Post Office.
 You will send the U.S. Passport Service a certified birth certificate along with passport photos and the completed form.
 Your passport must be valid throughout the duration of your stay in Belize with proof of return ticket.
 If you do not have proof of a return ticket, your passport must be valid for six months past your entry date into Belize.
 Of course, almost all travelers will likely have a planned return ticket.
 Visas are automatically distributed on the plane to U.S., Canada, and British citizens.
 Persons from other countries need to contact their consulate.
 When packing make two copies of the first page of your passport and carry one in a different place from your passport and leave one with a friend.

 We will send your T-shirts when we’ve have received both the final payment and your completed registration form.
 If you don’t get these to us until a week before the trip, your T-shirt will probably arrive while you are gone.
 We have found that T-shirts sent to Canada take 2 weeks minimum.